blacix/sw-version-manager/README.md

 # sw-version-utility
-Minimalist, portable and not perfect Python script for automatically incrementing software version in files containing a software version, eg.g.: C header files, and update it in git as well.
+Minimalist, portable Python script for automatically incrementing software version in files containing a software version, e.g.: C header files, and update it in git as well.

 It might be useful for CI/CD.